 Did You Know?

-1. I don’t hate the Paleo diet, I just don’t agree with the technical term or religious dogma that surrounds it.
+1. I don’t hate the Paleo diet, I just don’t agree with the technical term or religious dogma surrounding it.

 2. I believe in the use of low-carb diets.

-4. I email on a regular basis with one of the top nutrition professors in the country who is a connoisseur of clean eating and loves his no grain-no fruit diet.
+4. I regularly email one of the top nutrition professors in the country who happens to be a connoisseur of clean eating and loves his no grain-no fruit diet.

 5. I am a vegetarian and have been for a while now.

 6. I am a member of a pretty forward thinking environmental organization that pushes for changes in food distribution and laws.

 I mention these things because I try not to allow my personal agenda to cloud the research and findings I read and study.
 I may not eat certain foods, but that doesn’t mean I tell other people they can’t eat them.
 Though I may believe in one aspect of nutrition for the majority, that doesn’t mean it is suitable for everyone or even for myself.
 It doesn’t mean I am going to manipulate research in order to support my personal dietary habits.
 It doesn’t mean I am not passionate; trust me, passion is not something I lack.
 Still, I expect that a majority of people reading this who have been following me for years would be surprised to learn some of these things.

 I have caught myself trying to find the one study out of 100 that proved the view I felt was right in my gut was correct.
 It is difficult to resist the sweet lure of laying out the one abstract study that “refutes” something.
 These studies usually predate the 50s.
 The problem is valid research does not work that way.
 Searching for the one out of 100 studies to prove a point is not working for science, it is working for ego or fear.